5 Realistic Resolutions for Caribbean Medical Students

 Refine Your Study Schedule

 Just because your study schedule worked this year doesn’t mean it’ll work next year.
 Each year brings a new set of challenges and you’ll have to account for that in your study routine.
-If you’re on your last semester of Basic Sciences, you’ll have to add tons of USMLE STEP 1 prep time.
+If you’re on your last semester of Preclinical Sciences, you’ll have to add tons of USMLE STEP 1 prep time.
 If you’re going into clinical rotations, then you’ll need to add STEP 2 prep to your schedule.
 Based on how much studying you actually did this year, you’ll have a better idea of how to accommodate these additions.

 Submit to (at least) One Medical Conference or Journal